p-avital/secded-rs/README.md

 ```

 ## How It Works
 The correction matrix `C` is built by concatenating the column vector (most significant bit at the top) representations of each encodable integer with a bit count higher than one.
+This way of constructing `C` is deterministic and guarantees cross-implementation compatibility.

 Typically, encoding would use `encoded = data * G`, where `data` is a column vector of `N` bits, and `G` is the `N` sized Identity Matrix on top of `C`.